FERTILE GROUND PRESENTS CONFLUENCES OF PERSONAL RELATIONSHIPS AND HISTORICAL FORCES THAT CHANGED THE FACE OF 20th- AND 21st-CENTURY ART

 The Mission Scene

-The most recent moment highlighted in the exhibition takes us to San Francisco’s Mission District during the dot-com boom of the 1990s, when a renegade band of artists including Margaret Kilgallen and Barry McGee formulated an aesthetic of resistance born of handmade traditions, the better to reject the tech-based, capital-intensive society that they feared would steamroll not only their neighborhood, but the human spirit at large.
+The most recent moment highlighted in the exhibition takes us to San Francisco’s Mission District during the dot-com boom of the 1990s, when a renegade band of artists including Chris Johanson, Margaret Kilgallen, and Barry McGee formulated an aesthetic of resistance born of handmade traditions, the better to reject the tech-based, capital-intensive society that they feared would steamroll not only their neighborhood, but the human spirit at large.
+Including three new commissioned works from Johanson, Alicia McCarthy, and Ruby Neri (daughter of Manuel Neri, whose work is in the UC Davis section), this section tells the story of how artists and community came together during a time of change and crisis.
+In keeping with the spirit of the exhibition, the three commissioned artists will invite colleagues of theirs to exhibit with them in Fertile Ground.

 “It is exciting to be able to share stories in Fertile Ground that can be told in richer, more nuanced ways through our two collections than either museum could tell on its own,” says SFMOMA Curator of Painting and Sculpture Janet Bishop.
 “SFMOMA has learned a tremendous amount from OMCA’s multidisciplinary approach.”